top of page

 What is this odd continent on the other side of the Atlantic?

-Just like today on April 18, 2022, it is snowing now in the Winchester VA area.
+Just like April 18, 2022, it is snowed in the Winchester VA area.
 And I just planted sweet basil, tomato plants and strawberries.
 That's the penalty for not waiting until after Mother's Day to plant.

 But enough of that.
 What's going on with Braddock and his men?